 Missing/runaway juveniles; The parent or guardian of any juvenile under 18 years of age may file a missing persons report at any time.
-These reports will be immediately entered into ACIC/NCIC law enforcement database and any jurisdiction coming into contact with that juvenile would be alerted that the juvenile is reported as missing or a runaway.
-Deputies will follow up on any leads or information that might be available to locate the missing or run away juvenile.
+These reports will be immediately entered into the ACIC/NCIC law enforcement database and any jurisdiction coming into contact with that juvenile would be alerted that the juvenile is reported as missing or a runaway.
+Deputies will follow up on any leads or information that might be available to locate the missing or run-away juvenile.

-Missing adults; Any person 18 years old or older is considered to be an adult with full freedom of movement and liberty, unless that person is under the legal guardianship of another adult or a protective service.
+Missing adults; Any person 18 years old or older is considered to be an adult with full freedom of movement and liberty unless that person is under the legal guardianship of another adult or protective service.
 Deputies will take a missing person report at any time.
 The extent of the follow-up is dependent upon the circumstances of the disappearance.
 If evidence indicates that the person is missing by forcible abduction, or is endangered, an immediate full follow-up would be initiated.
-If, however, the person simply has not been seen recently but no evidence exists that indicate foul play, then our options are limited under the law.
+If, however, the person simply has not been seen recently but no evidence exists that indicates foul play, then our options are limited under the law.

 In all cases, a report will be made and an attempt to locate the person will be done.